Online Maximum Independent Set of Hyperrectangles: Future Work

-There are several open questions surrounding the \greedy{p} algorithm under the oblivious adversary model: \begin{itemize} \item Is it always optimal for the adversary to give the nodes with highest degree first? \item Does the fixed-$n$ competitive ratio (for optimal $p$) increase monotonically with $n$? \item What are the fixed-$n$ competitive ratios when $d=1$? \item Can we prove an upper bound on the general competitive ratio? \item Is there a better algorithm? \end{itemize}
+In addition to the open problems mentioned throughout the paper, there are many more directions for future work.
+First, there are several open questions surrounding the \greedy{p} algorithm under the oblivious adversary model: \begin{itemize} \item Is it always optimal for the adversary to give the nodes with highest degree first? \item Does the fixed-$n$ competitive ratio (for optimal $p$) increase monotonically with $n$? \item What are the fixed-$n$ competitive ratios when $d=1$? \item Can we prove an upper bound on the general competitive ratio? \end{itemize}